Last updated on February 20th, 2026 at 07:38 pm

 St. Patrick’s Day on the Mississippi Gulf Coast is more than just a single day; it’s a season of emerald celebrations, lively parades, and a heartfelt nod to Irish heritage.
 While the world dons green on March 17th, the Coast stretches the festivities across multiple weekends, blending ancient Irish traditions with distinct Southern charm.

 Best of all?
 These community celebrations are open to everyone.
 You don’t need a drop of Irish blood to join the fun—on the Coast, everyone is “Irish for the day,” and almost all major festivities are free to attend.
-Saint Patricks Day parades are scratching the surface regarding event and festivals on the Mississippi Gulf Coast, click here for more information.
+St. Patrick’s Day parades are scratching the surface regarding events and festivals on the Mississippi Gulf Coast.
+Click here for more information.

 image of two alligators dressed in Irish outfits celebrating Saint Patricks Day